Pratham0741-lab/PORTFOLIO-GENERATOR_V2/README.md

+Before using it download all libraries that are in the requirements.txt using pip install -r requirements.txt

 A contextual disclaimer for the Project the portfolio generator accepts the resume only in pdf format and for image generation it requires a minute or so